olatundesowobi/socmedia/README.md

  ## Note

- 1. The CDN will determine the available css that will be available.
-If the CDN does not have those styles they can not be presented.
- 2. To mitigate that the site allows the user to use thier own images. and once the font awesome styles are available switch to use font awesome.
+ 1. To mitigate that the site allows the user to use thier own images.Once the font awesome styles are available admins cann switch to use font awesome.
 This can be used as a mitigation in case the service is not available or the available styles have not been configured on the CDN.